What is sexual self-advocacy and why is it important?

 Teaching that recognizes that sexuality and sexual development are natural, normal, and healthy parts of our lives and refrains from using shame and fear to motivate students to be abstinent.

 I currently teach individual and small group courses in Healthy Relationships and Human Sexuality for Teens and Young Adults.
-Additionally, I provide parent workshops and parent training to support parents and caregivers in this difficult topic, and to teach strategies to communicate about sexuality with their children.
+Additionally, I provide parent workshops and parent training to support them in this difficult topic, and to teach strategies to communicate about sexuality with their children.
+Staff trainings are available for any staff working directly with a teen or adult with a disability to support their sexual self-advocacy.